 The discussion of student motivation, especially for those who may be reluctant or resistant, would not be complete without understanding the mechanics of what gets in the way.

 The learned helplessness theory relies on the components of contingency, cognition, and behavior to explain the motivational dynamics underlying helplessness.
 The theory of learned helplessness explains behaviors characteristic of lack of self-efficacy and expectancies of no or low control over future outcomes (Reeve, 2018).

 It is the opposite of the sense of competence and autonomy and is often representative of low self-esteem and a pessimistic worldview.

 Be curious, not judgmental.

 Its three components explain the mechanism for how helplessness is learned and how it often leads to depression.
-The contingency component explains the link between action taken by a person and its subsequent outcome ranging in degrees of objective control available to a person from being controllable on one side to uncontrollable at the other end of the spectrum.
+The contingency component explains the link between action taken by a person and its subsequent outcome, ranging in degrees of objective control available to a person.

-The cognition component of learned helplessness refers to our cognitive interpretations, our beliefs and the associated feelings that amount to a personal sense of control and, in the case of learned helplessness, are characterized by loss of hope, resignation, loss of self-esteem and fear of global implications of failures and negative events.
+The cognition component of learned helplessness refers to our cognitive interpretations, our beliefs, and the associated feelings that amount to a personal sense of control.
+In the case of learned helplessness, these are characterized by loss of hope, resignation, loss of self-esteem, and fear of global implications of failures and negative events.

-Here the pessimistic attribution styles distinguish those who believe that adverse outcomes were caused by them, that they will endure and that they cannot be changed or brought under one’s control, from those who have an optimistic attitude towards bad outcomes and see them as caused by the environment, consider them temporary and changeable.
+Here, the pessimistic attribution styles distinguish those who believe that adverse outcomes were caused by them, that they will endure, and that they cannot be changed or brought under control from those who have an optimistic attitude toward bad outcomes and see them as caused by the environment, temporary, and changeable.

 These attributions, in turn, affect motivation and can exhibit themselves in case of learned helplessness through lack of effort in future undertakings, procrastination, and in some instances, through the avoidance of similar situations altogether (Reeve, 2018).